 Material: You probably can’t tell, but the cage is made using treated cedar.
-In my opinion, treated cedar or any treated wood for that matter isn’t the best option just in case you guinea pig ends up chewing the wood.
-However if you notice that you guinea pigs have not been the chewy type or if you provide them with some chew toys, this shouldn’t be an issue.
-The paint is a water based solution as well which is safer than any chemical or oil based paints.
+In my opinion, treated cedar or any treated wood for that matter isn’t the best option just in case your guinea pig ends up chewing the wood.
+However, if you notice that your guinea pigs have not been the chewy type or if you provide them with some chew toys, this shouldn’t be an issue.
+The paint is a water-based solution as well which is safer than any chemical or oil-based paints.

 Weight: 79 pounds… yeah it’s heavy.

-Look: Once again, its pretty unique and cool looking with a degree of customisability as well.
+Look: Once again, it’s pretty unique and cool looking with a degree of customizability as well.
 This is where that extra price increase comes into play.

 Space: This is not the most spacious guinea pig cage you will come across, so I would really recommend you interact with your guinea pigs as much as possible if you are considering this option.
 Let them run around, play with them and keep them entertained.

 Price: This is actually the cheapest cage I have recommended.
-Sitting at about $130, you are getting some pretty good value for money, minus all the bells and whistles a more expensive cage may offer.
+You are getting some pretty good value for money, minus all the bells and whistles a more expensive cage may offer.

-Material: The wood used in the cage is Cedar that has been coated with a water based paint (better for you guinea pigs).
+Material: The wood used in the cage is Cedar that has been coated with water-based paint (better for your guinea pigs).
 There is metal wiring on the outside (as you can see… DUH 😉 ) which won’t be a problem in regards to chewing.

 Weight: Coming in at about 32 pounds, this is a pretty lightweight guinea pig cage.

 Look: I have definitely seen more stylish cages out there but once again, you get what ya pay for.
 In my opinion, I would go ahead and paint the white over with a nice darker green or brown, but once again, it’s all personal preference.

 These guys also offer a nice 30-day warranty as well.
 So if there are any initial leaks or problems, just send the cage back and you will get your money refunded.